Working to make the promise of precision medicine a reality

 Mike A. Sherman

-Mike A. Sherman has served as our chief financial officer since 2006.
+Mike A. Sherman has been appointed to the newly created position of Chief Operating Officer.
+Mr. Sherman has served as our chief financial officer since 2006.
 Previously, Mr. Sherman served in various executive roles, most recently as vice president of finance and strategic planning of Guidant Corporation, a cardiovascular device manufacturer acquired by Boston Scientific Corporation, a medical device company.
 Mr. Sherman holds a BA in economics from DePauw University and an MBA from the Tuck School of Business at Dartmouth.
 He also serves on the Indianapolis Children’s Museum Board of Trustees.

 Philip S. Low, PhD